-Chania Chania has been voted the most beautiful city on Crete it has a beautiful old venetian harbour with its quayside bars and restaurants, the old quarter has many narrow streets, interesting buildings and shops.
+Chania has been voted the most beautiful city on Crete.
+It has a beautiful old venetian harbour with its quayside bars and restaurants, the old quarter has many narrow streets, interesting buildings and shops.
 It is the closest City to Almirida approx 25 kms west.
 Chania also has several museums, modern shops, parks and markets.
 More about Chania

 click on pictures to enlarge